The Load Balancing feature is available only in the Barracuda Web Application Firewall 460 or higher.

-You can configure settings for a content rule which apply to three traffic management techniques:
+You can configure settings for a content rule that apply to three traffic management techniques:

-- Load Balancing (only in Proxy mode) - Sets load balancing policy for the content rule.
-By default, the parent Web service's load balancing policy is copied into the content rule.
-Load balancing is tied to a server group, and the Content Rule configuration specifies which server group to use.
+- Load Balancing (only in Proxy mode) - Sets the load balancing policy for the content rule.
+By default, the parent web service's load balancing policy is copied into the content rule.
+Load balancing is tied to a server group, and the content rule configuration specifies which server group to use.
 This allows distribution of requests based on the content type.

 - Caching - Sets caching policy for the content rule (refer to Configuring Caching and Compression).
 This allows selective caching based on the content type.

 Rules are evaluated based on a key comprised of the URL, host, and an optional extended match rule in specified sequential order.
 In most cases, only host and URL are used to specify a rule.
 The Barracuda Web Application Firewall optimizes the search for the most common case by implementing a parallel search algorithm on all rules.
-The matching is determined by a best match algorithm where the best match is the rule with the longest matching host and URL keys.
-For more information refer to Extended Match and Condition Expressions.
+The matching is determined by a best-match algorithm where the best match is the rule with the longest matching host and URL keys.
+For more information, see Extended Match and Condition Expressions.

 Example: Content Rule for Images

 Assume that requests to a service are normally served by servers S1, S2, and S3.
-To direct all requests for image content from the images directory in the Web server to a different set of servers, say S4 and S5, do the following:
+To direct all requests for image content from the images directory in the web server to a different set of servers (such as S4 and S5), do the following:

 Create compression rules for a content rule, specifying what response content should be compressed by the Barracuda Web Application Firewall to improve available network bandwidth.
 For more information on configuring compression, see Configuring Caching and Compression.